COVID – Research Restart

 The University of Toronto recognizes that the concept of minimal risk has changed due to the COVID-19 pandemic.
 New research and previously approved research that involves face-to-face contact with human participants may begin with approval from the REB and the researcher’s primary department.

-Step 2.
-Once REB approval is received, researchers should submit their full REB protocol, REB approval and either the Bloomberg Nursing On-campus research restart request form or the Bloomberg Nursing Off-campus research restart request form to firstname.lastname@example.org.
-Doctoral students or post-doctoral fellows must submit the Bloomberg Nursing PhD and PDF declaration form.
+Step 3.
+Once REB approval is received, researchers should submit their full REB protocol, REB approval and the Face-to-Face and Off-Campus (F2FOC) Covid-19Review Form and either the Bloomberg Nursing On-campus research restart request form or the Bloomberg Nursing Off-campus research restart request form to email@example.com.
+Doctoral students or post-doctoral fellows must use the Bloomberg Nursing PhD and PDF declaration form.

 Please see COVID-19 FAQs 3.1 and 3.2 for more information about restarting human research or initiating new studies.